-Cash credit is a short-term lending facility offered by banks against collateral security which allows borrowers to withdraw funds in excess of their credit balance.
+Cash credit is a short-term lending facility offered by banks against collateral security, allowing borrowers to withdraw funds in excess of their credit balance.

 What is Cash Credit?

-Cash Credit, commonly known in short as CC, is a facility of a short-term loan under which the borrower can withdraw funds in excess of his credit balance as per his requirements and business needs.
-Under this type of finance, the lender offers the borrower a certain specified limit (called ‘cash credit limit’) up to which the borrower can withdraw from the cash credit account.
+Cash Credit, commonly known in short as CC, is a short-term loan facility under which the borrower can withdraw funds in excess of his credit balance as per his requirements and business needs.
+Under this type of finance, the lender offers the borrower a certain specified limit (called ‘cash credit limit’ or drawing power) up to which the borrower can withdraw from the cash credit account.
 The borrower obtains the loan by pledging/hypothecating its collateral security.

 Advantages of Cash Credit

 Working capital is required for day-to-day business operations.
 The facility of cash credit majorly finances working capital requirements in an entity.
 For example, the lender may grant the cash credit up to 75% of the working capital gap, and the rest, 25%, would come through the owner’s contribution.

 Another justifiable benefit of cash credit is that the lender charges the interest on the amount actually withdrawn (i.e., the running balance in the cash credit account) by the borrower, not on the whole sanctioned amount as in the case of term loans.

 Cash credits are arranged at ease and at short notice by the bankers.
 The finance is easily available provided the requisite collateral security (collateral maybe inventory, accounts receivable, etc.) is adequately available to be pledged/hypothecated.
 Its existence and current realizable value are properly determined and authenticated.

 The cash credit facility offers flexible withdrawals and deposits into the loan account.
 The withdrawals can be made up to the sanctioned amount at any point of time during the course of a loan.
 The borrower can also deposit excess cash into the loan account to lower the interest burden.